-Rain gardens are landscapes built to capture storm water.
-Rain gardens use shallow depressions to slow down the water, spread it out over an area and soak into the ground rather than channel the water into storm sewers and ultimately into nearby waterways.
+Rain gardens are landscape features designed to capture and naturally filter storm water.
+Also called bioswales or biofiltration gardens, these gardens use planted, shallow depressions to collect, slow down, and spread water over a larger area to allow it time to soak into the ground rather than flow into storm sewers and ultimately into nearby waterways.

-- Don't waste drinking water.
+- Rain gardens require very little, if any, watering and less water usage means lower water bills.
+This also helps reduce wasting drinking water.
 In an urban setting such as the District of Columbia, more than 40 percent of the potable water supply is used for gardening and other outdoor activities.

 - Rain gardens capture runoff and slowly filter out common pollutants and sediment.

 - Less storm water runoff -- runoff can cause erosion and often carries pollutants from streets and other paved surfaces.
 Reducing the volume of this contaminated water running into sewer drains helps reduce polution flowing into local waterways.